KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: KD-DETR

-In general sampling, we hope to probe teacher's general responses on different locations of the features by sparsely scanning the whole feature maps.
+\textbf{General Sampling with Random Initialized Queries.} In general sampling, we hope to probe teacher's general responses on different locations of the features by sparsely scanning the whole feature maps.
 Therefore, we randomly initialize a set of object queries, which are uniformly distributed on the features, to construct the general distillation points: $\mathbf{q_g}=\{\mathbf{q_i}\sim\mathcal{U}(0, 1)|i=1,...,M_g\}$, where $M_g$ denotes the number of general distillation points.
-To learn more general knowledge from teacher, we leave these distillation points unlearnable during training.
+To learn more general knowledge from teacher, we leave these distillation points unlearnable during training, and re-sample them every iteration.